Amuo007/Amuo007/README.md

 👀 I’m interested in **Machine Learning, Deep Learning, Full Stack Development, and iOS Development**.
 🌱 I have hands-on experience with **Java, Python, Django, Node.js, Android, and iOS** development.
 💡 I’m passionate about building innovative solutions that combine technology with creativity.
-🚀 Always open to collaborating on exciting projects that push boundaries and solve real-world problems..
+🚀 Always open to collaborating on exciting projects that push boundaries and solve real-world problems.